 Provide positive drainage of the milled surface and the adjacent pavement.
 Perform this operation on the same day as milling.
-Repave all milled surfaces no later than the day after the surface was milled unless otherwise stated in the Plans.
+Repave all milled surfaces no later than the day after the surface was milled.

 If traffic is to be maintained on the milled surface prior to the placement of the new asphalt concrete, provide suitable transitions between areas of varying thickness to create a smooth longitudinal riding surface.
 Produce a pattern of striations that will provide an acceptable riding surface.
 The Engineer will control the traveling speed of the milling machine to produce a texture that will provide an acceptable riding surface.